By: Author John Cunningham. Published: 2022/09/02 at 6:32 pm

 You are now a pro!

 Turning a snowblower on its side isn’t advisable.
 It is better to rest a snowblower on its bin; doing so offers a safe and secure base from which to work.
-When resting on its bin, you’ll have clear access to the transmission system and wheels.
+You’ll have clear access to the transmission system and wheels when resting on its bin.

 You may also find the following posts helpful: